Burnaby Village Museum and Deer Lake Park in British Columbia

 Some of the buildings in the village are original and have been transported there from nearby sites.
 Others are realistic replicas.
 The furnishings inside the buildings are either original or are items that are as similar as possible to the original versions.

-There are many different things to see and do in the museum.
-In this article I describe some of the highlights of a visit to the Burnaby Village Museum as well as some of the heritage homes that can be seen just outside the museum grounds.
+In this article I describe some of the highlights of a visit to the Burnaby Village Museum.
+I also describe some of the heritage homes that can be seen just outside the museum grounds.

 Elworth House in BurnabyClick thumbnail to view full-size

-Elworth House (or simply Elworth) is one of the first buildings seen after entering the museum grounds.
-It was built in 1922 for Edwin Bateman and his wife Mary.
+Elworth House, or Elworth, is one of the first buildings seen after entering the museum grounds via the entrance by the carousel.
+(There are two entrances to the museum.)
+The house was built in 1922 for Edwin Bateman and his wife Mary.
 Bateman was a retired Canadian Pacific Railway executive.
 He named his new home after his birthplace in England.

 The house and its garage are the only original buildings in the museum that are still located on their original site.
 The City of Burnaby bought Elworth in 1970, although at that time Burnaby was a municipality, not a city.
 The home became the nucleus of the new museum.

 Elworth is an attractive but relatively modest building compared to some of the other heritage residences in Deer Lake Park.
-I prefer Elworth's appearance to that of its more grandiose neighbours, though.
+I prefer its appearance to that of its more grandiose neighbours, though.

 Elworth was designed by architect Enoch Evans.
 The front of the house has a long veranda supported by columns.
 The gabled roof has a front shed dormer.
 A dormer is a structure that protrudes from a sloping roof.
 The roof of a shed dormer points downward at an angle less than that of the roof.
 The veranda, the graceful columns, the sunny colour of the paint, the dormer, and the attractive landscaping in front of the house combine to make a very pleasant scene.